Yuvraj198920/Udemy/shopping_app/readme.txt

 Note: In react-router-dom v6, "Switch" is replaced by routes "Routes".

-install react-currency-format-Not available for react 18
+install react-currency-format-Not available for react 18 - instead use accounting-js